Subscribe to updates

 Procurement of Specialist Intervention Service (SIS) Family Contact Services

-Proposals were agreed for the procurement of a new four-year Framework Agreement for the provision of Family Contact services, commencing 1 September 2024.
-The council has a statutory duty under the Children Act 1989 to make arrangements for children in its care to have reasonable contact with their parents.
-The service is delivered by the in-house Specialist Intervention Service (SIS) Family Time Family Contact Team, supported by externally commissioned providers.
-To allow time for the new procurement, existing 'call off contracts' will be extended until 31 August 2024.
-Cabinet agreed to establish the four-year framework, enter into two new 'call off contracts' for two years, approve a waiver to extend contracts for three providers for three months, and delegate authority for the award and execution of agreements.
+A report was presented on proposals to procure a new four-year Framework Agreement for the provision of Family Contact services, commencing September 2024.
+The Council has a statutory duty under the Children Act 1989 to ensure children in its care have reasonable contact with their parents.
+The current framework agreement is due to expire in May 2024, and an extension of 'call off contracts' until August 2024 is proposed to allow time for a new procurement exercise.
+Cabinet resolved to agree to the establishment of a new four-year framework contract, enter into two new 'call off contracts' under the current framework for two years, approve a waiver to extend contracts for three providers for three months, and delegate authority for the award and execution of agreements.

 Woodward Road and 12 Thames Road - Approval of Disposals, Head Lease and Loan Facility Agreement

-Cabinet approved, in principle, the disposal of 212 new homes built at the Woodward Road and 12 Thames Road redevelopment projects.
-These properties will be disposed of via long leases and associated loans to the Barking and Dagenham Reside Regeneration Ltd (Reside) or Barking and Dagenham Homes Ltd (BDHL) structure of companies.
-A service charge will be applied to all new London Affordable Rent (LAR) properties and existing Reside LAR properties upon renewal.
-Authority was delegated to the Strategic Director, Resources, to finalise loan terms and associated documents, and to the Head of Legal to execute all necessary agreements.
+Cabinet was asked to approve the disposal of a further 212 new homes at the Woodward Road and 12 Thames Road redevelopment projects.
+These properties would be disposed of via long leases and associated loans to the Barking and Dagenham Reside Regeneration Ltd (Reside) or Barking and Dagenham Homes Ltd (BDHL) structure of companies.
+The report also sought approval for the application of a service charge to all new London Affordable Rent (LAR) properties and existing Reside LAR properties upon renewal.
+Cabinet resolved to approve, in principle, the disposal of these schemes, the indicative draft Heads of Terms for leases and loans, and delegated authority for finalising terms and executing agreements.

 Debt Management Performance 2023/24 (Quarter 3)

-The latest debt management performance report for the third quarter of the 2023/24 financial year was presented.
+The Cabinet received the debt management performance report for the third quarter of the 2023/24 financial year.
 The report highlighted that overall collection rates had increased by 7% compared to the previous year, equating to an additional £21.6 million in income.
-Cabinet noted the performance of the debt management function, including improvements in some areas and challenges in others.
+Improvements were noted in Council Tax arrears collection, although current year Council Tax collection was slightly below target.
+The report also detailed performance in Business Rates, Rents, and Adult Social Care collections, noting both improvements and challenges in specific areas.
+Cabinet resolved to note the performance of the debt management function.

 Direct Award of Social Care Case Management System Contract